Compass/compass/doc-src/content/help/tutorials/spriting.markdown

 <a name='nested-folders'></a>
 ## Nested Folders

-Sprites stored in nested folder will use the last folder name in the path as the sprite name
+Sprites stored in a nested folder will use the last folder name in the path as the sprite name.

 Example: